kneron/document_center/docs/toolchain/manual.md

 #### 3.5.3 Get the result

 In Interactive Folder, you’ll find a folder called `batch_compile`, which contains the output files of batch compile.
-The main output is `models_720.nef`.
+The main output is `models_520.nef` or `models_720.nef`.
 If you have questions for the meaning of the output file, please refer to the
 FAQ question 7.

 ### 3.6 Batch-Compile